 Systems influence behaviour.
 To understand a thunderstorm, we need to understand the entire eco-system, not just part of the pattern.
 To solve problems, we need a shift of mind from seeing parts to wholes, from reacting to creating.
 It means concurrently seeing the trees and the forest, the detailed and broad patterns.

-• Using Generative Learning through Systems Thinking.
+- Using Generative Learning through Systems Thinking.
 We cannot address issues that we don’t see.
 Once we see the full structures within which we operate, we can work with or change them.
-In the book / complete summary, we explain some of the common archetypes that underlie most management problems (including “limits to growth” and “shifting the burden”).
+Our complete summary explains some of the common archetypes that underlie most management problems (including “limits to growth” and “shifting the burden”).

-In the book / full book summary, we explain the elements of Personal Mastery, including:
+In the complete summary, we explain the elements of Personal Mastery, including:

 You cannot force someone to embark on the path of personal growth.
 As a leader, you can encourage personal mastery by: